pufferpanel/documentation/source/installing-docker.rst

         image: pufferpanel/pufferpanel:latest # See "Tags" for other images
         restart: on-failure
         ports:
-          - 8080:8080 # XXXX:8080, where XXXX on the outside will be sent to 8080 inside the container
+          - 8080:8080 # XXXX:8080, where port XXXX on the outside (host) will be sent to 8080 inside the container
           - 5657:5657 # YYYY:5657
         volumes:
           - ./pufferpanel-config:/etc/pufferpanel